snbhanja/dsc_p3_writeup/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eleventh cell of the ipython notebook.
+The code for training the model is located in the 15th to 19th cell of the ipython notebook.

 To train the model, I used AdamOptimizer, a batch size of 128, at most 30 epochs, a learn rate of 0.001.
 Another hyperparameter was the dropout rate which was 0.7 at every place where I used it.
 I have tried changing these parameters but it didn't really increase the accuracy.
 I saved the model which had the best validation accuracy.